Things to see and do right now

 - You can take your dog anywhere on a lead around the park and lakeside

 - There are tether hooks outside our restaurant, shop and house as they can't go inside

 - Assistance dogs are welcome throughout Croome

-- There are seven waste bins around the park.
+- There are nine waste bins around the park.
 Check our downloadable map for the locations

 - Please don't leave your dog in your car.
 Let him enjoy Croome with you

 A landscape nearly lost

 By the late 20th century the once glorious lake and river were filled to the brim with silt, temples were covered in graffiti and lost from view, statues lay broken, and shrubberies had been ploughed up.
 We were determined to take on this epic task of taking this extraordinary landscape hidden in the undergrowth and restoring it to its 18th-century heyday.